techconnection-io/async-techconnection-data/talks/flutter-connection-23/pooja-bhaumik-write-complex-business-logic-visually-with-flutter-and-flutterflow.md

 I mean, this is already built.

-There's no-- I just realized.

-[LAUGHS]

-Organizers?

-I was looking at this screen, and this is working.

-So you should have told me.

-[LAUGHS]

-We're working on this.

-I'm very sorry about that.

-I don't know what happened.

-We didn't change anything.

-So that's awkward.

-In the meanwhile, so okay.

-This works.

-All right.

-> > Okay.

-> > What happens there?

-> > It is the same.

-> > All right.

-Awesome.

-> > Yeah.

-> > Thank you.

-Sorry.

-> > Yeah, it's fine.

-> > Yeah, it's fine.
-I was like, yeah, this is probably part of how -- like, I was looking at this, so it was fine for me.
-But as you see, you can build UI fast with Flutter Flow.

-However, today we -- I mean, I'm sure that's fine in a way.
+You can build UI fast with Flutter Flow.

 But what I want to cover is that how we can build complex logic in Flutter Flow in a local way and also use Firebase and Flutter code inside the Flutter Flow platform and build applications even faster than Flutter can.

 Right?